|

 BODY MASS INDEX (BMI)

-Body mass index (BMI) is a simple ratio of your height to your weight.
+Body mass index (BMI) is simply a ratio of your height to your weight.
 The formula is listed below:

 BMI = [(wt. in pounds) divided by (ht. in inches squared)] x 703